OverlordAlex/Fitocrazy/README.md

 # Known Bugs
 BUG: "enter" when creating a new exercise component does weird stuff (should trim+enter)
 BUG: adding first set is swallowed when rep edit text has focus (toast shows! inputs cleared) - related to achievements? worked on latest exercise but not earlier
-- BUG: I have animations turned off... lol
+BUG: I have animations turned off... lol
 Bug: app not installed when starting from bottom bar icon
 BUG: Search is not working
 BUG:  Not getting awards at all??
-Bug? setting date goes back to 1970?

 # TODO
+- Failed weight can't be tracked
+- Removing a set shouldn't clear inputs
+- New award for most points?
+- Workouts should also shine if new records set
+- set records should use proper localisation and formatting
+- add record type for "best set" which explains the most-moved record
 - be able to toggle sort most common exercises by date desc/asc
 - Exercise should change colour when it's ready to work again, and grey when super old and likely not being done
-- Home screen months should have an "all" option- or better visual separation of months..?
-- Really missing max per exercise during workout
 - Calculation should be based more heavily on weight over reps
 - When going to old exercise and back, then should scroll to where it was clicked from in the list
 - add exercise to current workout from search in other list
-- adding an exercise component in a spinner does not select the added component
-- multiple of same set should show better in current workout (collapse?)
 - move from a group selecter to a difficulty selector that includes bodyweight
 - action bar on workout could use better styling (, back button, etc)
 - spinners should be searchable